karanankit01/LuaFormatter-Report/_posts/2020-08-24-Final-report.markdown

 ### All PRs : [LuaFormatter](https://github.com/Koihik/LuaFormatter/pulls?q=is%3Apr+author%3Akaranankit01)

 ## Further Work (After GSoC)
 The GSoC Project is completed successfully and all the features are ready to use by the users.
 After this I have some plan which can be implemented after Google Summer of Code.
  * Some more fields will be added in the configuration for formatting.
  * Existing bugs will be resolved.
- * Enhancement of some existing features like chop_down_parameter will be done
+ * Enhancement of some existing features like chop_down_parameter will be done.
  * Continue to work on the project along with fixing issues and helping other developers and users.

 ## Words of Thanks
 I would like to thank my mentor for his continuous guidance throughout the summer and giving me the best experience of my life.
 The motivation and guidance I got from him will definitely help me in the days to come.